ViniciusSchutt/ViniciusSchutt/README.md

 ### Hello!
 I'm Vinicius Schutt, Software QA Analyst.

 - I currently work as a Software Quality Assurance Analyst at a software house in Brazil
-- I’m currently hyped about Robot Framework, wich I use to automate everything possible and absolutely love
+- Very excited about Robot Framework, wich I use to automate everything possible and absolutely love
 - I’m mostly interested in test automation and continuous integration in general!
 - You can ask me about Quality Assurance! =)
 - Pronouns: He/Him.